Using your GPU with CuPy

 import pylab as pyl

-# Necessary command to render a matplotlib image in a Jupyter notebook.
+# Jupyter 'magic' command to render a Matplotlib image in the notebook

 %matplotlib inline